simnalamburt/arc311/Lab4/README.md

 	ORDER BY cnt desc
 	LIMIT 25;
 	```
-9. Run the following to see all requests to you PrivateLink endpoint address.
+9. Run the following to see all requests to your PrivateLink endpoint address.
 Be sure to replace with the proper address that was returned when you performed a `dig +short` against the DNS name of your VPC endpoint.

 	```sql
 	SELECT day_of_week(from_iso8601_timestamp(dt)) AS